 Hair Loss Due to Thyroid Disorders

-Hypothyroidism or hyperthyroidism can lead to hair loss as thyroid hormones regulate the body’s metabolism and affect hair growth.
+Hypothyroidism or hyperthyroidism can lead to hair loss, as thyroid hormones regulate metabolism and influence hair growth.
 Sometimes, PCOS symptoms are the result of thyroid problems.
 Testing for the thyroid needs to be thorough to fully understand how your thyroid is working.
-I recommend testing TSH, free T3, free T4, anti-TPO, anti-thyroglobulin and reverse T3 to determine if hair loss is thyroid-related.
-I would also target optimal levels of each test rather than just being in the lab range.
+I recommend testing TSH, free T3, free T4, anti-TPO, anti-thyroglobulin, and reverse T3 to determine if hair loss is thyroid-related.
+I would also target optimal levels for each test rather than just staying within the lab range.

 Menopause or Perimenopause Hair Loss